 - KQ2 Forecast: Nice weather this weekend

-- KQ2 Forecast: Quiet and nice fall days ahead
+- KQ2 Forecast: Overall a nice weekend ahead